GerAng1/the-dataspace-project-v6/docs/further_configuration.md

 Nothing about your project’s settings.py should change

 **Yet to be tested.** You can furthermore allocate more memory to each of the nodes' heap.
-**Yet to be confirmed.** We **suspect** allocating between 4GB amd 8GB to the master node for cluster coordination and management tasks, while alocating 16GB to 32GB to the secondary (Data) node to manage Elasticsearch indices and indexing & search.
+**Yet to be confirmed.** We **suspect** allocating between 4GB and 8GB to the master node for cluster coordination and management tasks, while alocating 16GB to 32GB to the secondary (Data) node to manage Elasticsearch indices and indexing & search.

 To set a different heap size for each node, you will not be able to do it by setting the environment variable called `ES_HEAP_SIZE`.
 Pass in the heap size via JVM flags when starting the process: